 10. You Can Choose Cards with Rewards Systems

-If credit cards are used properly, they can be a convenience and very helpful, but when not put to proper use, they can put one into a mountain of debt that can take years to pay fully.
-Follow the above facts and more to keep on a safe side.
+If credit cards are used properly, they can be a convenience and very helpful.
+However, when not put to proper use, they can put one into a mountain of debt that can take years to pay fully.
+Keep the above facts in mind and use your credit cards wisely.